elidaian/sudoku/doc/api.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The generic functions for viewing a single board or multiple boards are defined in :mod:`edsudoku.server.view_boards`.
-This functionality includes viewing boards inside the website, or in a printable version.
+This functionality includes viewing boards inside the website, in a printable version or as a PDF.

 .. automodule:: edsudoku.server.view_boards
     :members: